Sigismondo Pandolfo Malatesta

 Sigismondo Pandolfo Malatesta (19 June 1417 - 7 October 1468) was an Italian condottiero and nobleman, a member of the House of Malatesta and lord of Rimini and Fano from 1432.
-He was widely considered by his contemporaries as one of the most daring military leaders in Italy and commanded the Venetian forces in the 1465 campaign against the Ottoman Empire.
+He commanded the Venetian forces in the 1465 campaign against the Ottoman Empire.
 He was also a poet and patron of the arts.

 Biography

 Sigismondo Pandolfo was born in Brescia, northern Italy, the elder of the two illegitimate sons of Pandolfo III Malatesta and Antonia da Barignani.
 His younger brother Domenico, known as Malatesta Novello, was born in Brescia on 5 August 1418.
 An elder (and also illegitimate) half-brother, Galeotto Roberto Malatesta, born in 1411, was the issue of the relationship of their father Pandolfo III with Allegra de' Mori.

-Following the family's tradition, Sigismondo after the death of his father debuted as man-at-arms at the age of 13 against his relative Carlo II Malatesta, lord of Pesaro and Pope Martin V's ally, who aimed to annex Rimini, Cesena and Fano to his territories.
+Following the family's tradition, after the death of his father Sigismondo debuted as man-at-arms at the age of 13 against his relative Carlo II Malatesta, lord of Pesaro and Pope Martin V's ally, who aimed to annex Rimini, Cesena and Fano to his territories.
 After his victory, Sigismondo obtained, together with his brothers Galeotto Roberto and Domenico, the title of Papal vicar for those cities.
 In 1431, though having inferior forces, he repelled another invasion by the Malatestas of Pesaro.
 When, soon afterwards, his elder brother abdicated, he became lord of Rimini, at the age of 15.